Anne-Marie: 2016–2018: Speak Your Mind

 Her debut album had the working title of Breathing Fire.
 In May 2016, Anne-Marie released "Alarm", the first single from her debut album.
-It spent one week at number 76 in June before resurfacing a month later; it later peaked at number 16 and was certified Platinum in the UK.
+It spent one week at number 76 in June before resurfacing a month later; it later peaked at number 16 and was certified double platinum in the UK.
 In October 2016, Anne-Marie was confirmed to play at the 31st edition of Eurosonic Noorderslag in Groningen, Netherlands.
 On 10 October 2016, Anne-Marie featured on Illy's song "Catch 22".
 The same month, Clean Bandit released their song "Rockabye", with Anne-Marie as main vocalist and featuring Jamaican rapper Sean Paul.
 It spent nine consecutive weeks at number one and gained the coveted Christmas number one.
 The song has since been certified multi-platinum across most of Europe, North America and Oceania.
 The Official Charts Company ranked "Rockabye" as the 57th biggest song of the decade (2010–2019) in the UK.